Consensys/cakeshop/cakeshop-api/Cakeshop-from-scratch.md

 # Cakeshop from scratch

 This worked as described on a VM image of Ubuntu 16.04.
 Note that Haskell is memory-hungry and needs 2GB at a minimum, possibly more just to complete the `install` process.
 It also works with `brew` on macOS with somewhat less effort.
+These steps work as of 2018, Jul 1.

 ## Base environment